Skip to main content

 1. Manufacturing

 Digital technologies can help to mitigate the disruptions caused by the pandemic and boost operational efficiency and continuity.
 For instance, wearables like augmented-reality glasses can help employees receive or render remote assistance, leading to reduced maintenance time.
-Machine vision algorithms can conduct an automatic quality inspection by analysing images for specific results.
+Machine vision algorithms can conduct an automatic quality assurance by analysing images for specific results.

 It is unlikely that 3D printing will substitute the traditional manufacturing process.
 However, it can be applied as a cost-effective solution for producing personalised items.
 Dr Scholl, a manufacturer of foot care products, uses 3D printing to create custom orthotics.